pmndrs/use-cannon/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-👋 Hi there, for issues that could be related to cannon itself or threejs etc, please consider using spectrum: https://spectrum.chat/use-cannon
+👋 Hi there, for issues that could be related to cannon itself or threejs etc, please consider using github-discussions: https://github.com/react-spring/use-cannon/discussions